 Important University Policies

-Montana State University is committed to providing a working and learning environment free from discrimination.
+Montana State University is committed to providing a working and learning environment free from discrimination and harassment.
 Discrimination and harassment based on a person’s race, color, national origin (ancestry), sex, sexual preference/orientation, gender identity, gender expression, transgender, marital or parental status, age, creed, religion or political beliefs, mental or physical disability, genetic information or status as a veteran is prohibited.

-Any student, employee, applicant for employment or admission, participant in University activities or other person who believes they experienced discrimination in violation of the policies of the university may file a complaint under the university Non Discrimination Policy and Grievance Procedures.
-Refer to the Office of Institutional Equity (OIE) website to submit a complaint online www.montana.edu/equity/discrimination/ or contact OIE at (406) 994-2042, Hamilton Hall Room 118.
+Any student, employee, applicant for employment or admission, participant in University activities or other person who believes they experienced discrimination and/or harassment in violation of the policies of the University may file a complaint under the university's policy prohibiting protected class Discrimination and Harassment.
+Refer to the Office of Institutional Equity (OIE) website to submit a complaint online www.montana.edu/equity or contact OIE at (406) 994-2042, Hamilton Hall Room 118.
+The policies and procedures are available at: https://www.montana.edu/policy/discrimination/ and https://www.montana.edu/policy/discrimination/procedures/ .

-All employees, except those operating under a license or state law which provides confidentiality or privilege, are required to report known or suspected discrimination, harassment, sexual misconduct, dating violence, domestic violence, stalking and retaliation.
-Every member of the MSU community and our guests are strongly encouraged to report these issues.
+All employees, except those hired to operate under a license or state law which provides confidentiality or privilege, are required to report known or suspected discrimination, harassment, sexual misconduct, dating violence, domestic violence, stalking and retaliation.
+Every member of the Montana State University community and our guests are strongly encouraged to report these issues.

 Sexual harassment is unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, including sexual misconduct.
 Sexual harassment can by perpetrated by anyone regardless of their sex or gender identity.
 Consistent with the law, MSU policy prohibits two types of sexual harassment: